CazzoPMX/KKPMX/Readme.md

  - [PMXExport](https://github.com/TheOddball/KoikatsuPmxExporter/tree/master)
  - [MaterialEditor](https://www.patreon.com/posts/27881027)

+## Misc

+Some less obvious things when working with Console applications

+ - File paths need to be enclosed into "" if they contain ' ' (Spaces).
+ - You can drag and drop files into window to avoid typing the paths.
+ - If the command offers a default value, it can be choosen by pressing enter without entering anything.
+ - You can press the 'Up' arrow key to retrieve the most recent instruction(s)
+    - To repeat the commands for multiple input requests: Go 'up' till the first -- Enter to execute it -- Now the 'next' previous command can be accessed by pressing 'down', and so on.
+ - You can enter commands and press 'enter' while no input is asked for.
+That way you can provide commands in advance.

 ## Recommended chain of actions

  1. PMXExport has a weird quirk that messes up the Editor when started the first time after starting Koikatsu.<br/>